The Ultimate 2025 Planner - DesignerBlogs.com

 Share this Post!

-It’s almost impossible to believe that a highly sensitive person (HSP)—someone who ranks high on inhibition— can also be a high sensation seeker (HSS).
+It’s almost impossible to believe that a Highly Sensitive Person (HSP), who ranks high on inhibition, can also be a High Sensation Seeker (HSS).

-Yet, according to HSP pioneer Dr. Elaine N. Aron, this is not only possible but also a reality for many HSPs.
+Yet, according to HSP researcher and pioneer Dr. Elaine N. Aron, this is the reality for at least 50% of HSPs.

 So in this post, we’d like to share what we’ve learned so far about high sensation seeking.
 And then share the high sensation seeker test with you so you can confirm if you’re an HSP who’s also an HSS (HSP/HSS).